 - To achieve excellence in the curriculum planning pertaining to Horticulture (Vegetable Science) by periodically updating it in order to provide the students with sound technical knowledge. - 2.
-To strengthen the research activities in vegetable science by undertaking innovative and application oriented projects for the development of Agricultural and allied sectors. - 3.
-Generating knowledge and producing skilled manpower in the field of horticulture (Vegetable science). - 4.
-Modernizing vegetable crop production sector by supplying it improved technologies i.e. improved seed or planting material, propagation techniques, optimum fertilization, irrigation etc.
+To strengthen the research activities in fruit science by undertaking innovative and application oriented projects for the development of Agricultural and allied sectors. - 3.
+Generating knowledge and producing skilled manpower in the field of horticulture - 4.
+Modernizing horticultural crop production sector by supplying it improved technologies i.e. improved seed or planting material, propagation techniques, optimum fertilization, irrigation etc.